 Tooling fabrication time is also reduced.
 Forefront Medical’s vertically integrated tooling fabrication capabilities typically reduce tool fabrication lead-time by 1-2 months when compared to third-party tooling companies.
 The Company also maintains in-house resources for the scale up of molds and tools, pilot runs and validations.

-Forefront Medical further reduces product development cycle time by providing in-house rapid prototyping in support of the product validation process while hard tooling is in development.
-This prototyping capability includes Selective Laser Sintering (SLS) and Multi-Jet Modeling (MJM) systems for rapid prototyping.
+Forefront Medical further reduces product development cycle time by providing our in-house Stereolithography (SLA) rapid prototyping system in support of the product validation process while hard tooling is in development.

 A More Robust Approach to Manufacturability

 A primary benefit of using a tooling development team that is part of a contract manufacturer rather than a standalone tooling firm, is that it ensures the design process aligns well with production processes.
 The earlier manufacturability issues are analyzed in tooling development, the less expensive the tooling design modifications will be.
 Working with a design team that is analyzing design for manufacturability early in the product development process eliminates added design spins, enhances quality, and optimizes cycle time to produce higher yield, which reduces cost.

 Forefront Medical’s mold fabrication process includes a testing and debugging phase which incorporates a dry run and analysis of product first off the tool.
 Design assumptions related to target labor utilization and run rate are evaluated during the validation process.
 Changes are made if that analysis indicates assumptions were flawed.
 Production processes undergo a similar development and validation phase.
 The goal is to lower cost and provide superior quality by minimizing use of secondary processes.

 Stronger Focus on Maintenance Costs and Tool Life